 - Avoid parking under trees.
-Rinse bird droppings and tree sap off as soon as possible.
-Lukewarm soapy water can help speed up the cleaning process. - Avoid parking near ocean salt spray. - Avoid parking near factories with heavy smoke or industrial fallout.
+When this happens you should rinse the bird droppings and tree sap off as soon as possible.
+Lukewarm soapy water can help speed up the cleaning process. - Avoid parking near salt spray. - Avoid parking near factories with heavy smoke or industrial fallout.